 Meat is typically what people think of when they think of Halal, but there are many other ways that humans use animal products.
 In Islam, it is acceptable to use them for clothing, utensils, and more, but certain restrictions still apply.
-Even beyond the question of Halal suitability, these products raise questions of humane treatment of animals and ecological stewardship which are also important aspects of Islam.
+Even beyond the question of Halal suitability, these products raise questions about the humane treatment of animals and ecological stewardship which are also important aspects of Islam.

 Halal meat must be slaughtered in a specific way, but does this apply to other non-consumable products as well?
 The short answer is no, this does not apply.
 Leather does not have to come from animals slaughtered in a Halal manner in order to be acceptable for use by Muslims, but it does have to be tanned in order to be considered pure.
 Once this processing step is complete, leather from cattle, camels, goats, or sheep can be worn or used for other purposes, whether it was Halal or not.
 This does not apply to all animals, though.

 Most scholars maintain that since pork and pigs are considered impure, even the tanning process does not make them Halal to use.
 Some scholarly interpretations of religious texts find that the tanning process renders pig leather acceptable, but these are not the majority.
 In cases of disagreement, many Muslims opt to avoid the questionable product, just to be safe.
 Ultimately, this means that the majority of Muslim consumers absolutely or strongly prefer to avoid leather made from pig skin and other goods derived from pig parts like hair, bones, fat, etc.